 Most projects request $5,000 to $15,000 in funding (this year, projects in the “Administrative Inspiration track may apply for up to $5,000).
 One or two exceptional projects may receive up to $25,000 in funding.
 Projects must be completed within one year.

 In this application we’re only asking you for an estimate of how much funding you’re requesting.

 Finalists will be asked to develop a more detailed budget.
 Note funds may be used for non-exempt overtime (as applicable), software/technology, temporary help (staff or students), back-filling for staff working on the project, and other project-related costs.

 Funds may not be used for payment to staff salaries nor to fund an individual’s proprietary product (any products resulting from PAIF funded projects are Harvard University intellectual property).

-- The proposal is expected to have measurable impact once implemented.
+• The proposal is expected to have a measurable impact once implemented.

-- The intended outcome reflects the proposed type of innovation (MVP, Pilot, Collective Action, Scale).
+• The intended outcome reflects the proposed type of innovation (Seed, Sustain, Scale).

-- The initial plan outlines action items the team can execute within a year (or 6 months for MVPs).
+• The initial plan outlines action the team can execute within a year.

 By submitting your innovation, you are acknowledging a few things:

-- You and your co-applicants are benefits-eligible Harvard administrative/professional, support or service and trades staff member may apply.
-Faculty, post-doctoral fellows, temporary employees, students, and co-ops are not eligible.
+- You and your co-applicants are benefits-eligible Harvard administrative/professional, support or service and trades staff members. may apply.
+(Faculty, post-doctoral fellows, temporary employees, students, and co-ops are not eligible.)